-- Column b.
-Federal amount Enter the applicable amounts from federal Schedule K, column b.
-For the net long-term capital gain (loss) items reported on line 4e, use the total reported for the year from federal Schedule K. - Column c.
-Adjustment Enter any adjustments necessary to arrive at the amount of any partnership item under Wisconsin law.
-Be sure to attach an explanation of any adjustments in column c.
+■ Column b.
+Federal amount - Enter the applicable amounts from federal Schedule K, column b.
+For dividends and the net gain (loss) items reported on lines 4b, 4d, 4e, and 6, use the totals for the year from federal Schedule K.

+■ Column c.
+Adjustment - Enter any adjustments necessary to arrive at the amount of any partnership item under Wisconsin law.
+Be sure to attach to Form 3 an explanation of any adjustments in column c.